Attempts to overturn the 2020 United States presidential election

 After Democratic nominee Joe Biden won the 2020 United States presidential election, Republican nominee and then-incumbent president Donald Trump pursued an unprecedented effort to overturn the election, (Note: Attributed to multiple references:) with support from his campaign, proxies, political allies, and many of his supporters.
 These efforts culminated in the January 6 Capitol attack, described by multiple sources as a self-coup d'état attempt.
 Trump and his allies used the "big lie" propaganda technique to promote false claims and conspiracy theories asserting that the election was stolen by means of rigged voting machines, electoral fraud and an international conspiracy.
 (Note: Attributed to multiple references: (Note: Multiple sources:)) Trump pressed Department of Justice leaders to challenge the results and publicly state the election was corrupt.
-The attorney general, director of national intelligence, and director of the cybersecurity and infrastructure security agency state and federal judges, election officials, and state governors dismissed these claims.
+The attorney general, director of national intelligence, director of the cybersecurity and infrastructure security agency, state and federal judges, election officials, and state governors dismissed these claims at the time.

 Trump loyalists attempted to keep him in power; at the state level, they targeted legislatures with the intent of changing the results or delaying electoral vote certification at the Capitol; nationally, they promoted the idea Vice President Mike Pence could refuse to certify the results on January 6, 2021.
 Pence repeatedly stated the Vice President has no such authority and verified Biden and Harris as the winners.
 Hundreds of other elected Republicans refused to acknowledge Biden's victory, though a growing number acknowledged it over time.
 Trump's legal team sought to bring a case before the Supreme Court, but none of the 63 lawsuits they filed were successful.
 They pinned their hopes on Texas v.
 Pennsylvania, but on December 11, 2020, the Supreme Court declined to hear the case.
 Afterward, Trump considered ways to remain in power, including military intervention, seizing voting machines, and another appeal to the Supreme Court.